generalist/everympbot/README.md

 **Version 1**

 This has the same underlying structure as 0.6, but is restructured to produce a multi-line tweet and a detailed logfile.
-It randomly selects one person from a list of candidates (in `sourceids.txt`), prefiltered as below in 0.6 below.
+It randomly selects one person from a list of candidates (in `sourceids.txt`), prefiltered as below in 0.6.

 The generated tweet is then passed to a short script which picks up the file and posts it using the [twython](https://github.com/ryanmcgrath/twython) framework.